malvag/distributed-ml-bench/README.md

 # Distributed ML Systems

 Recently, I was involved in a classification-based ML project where we developed a distributed scalable ML service.
-So I wanted to build it again to deepen my understanding.
+I wanted to build it again on a much simpler dataset to deepen my understanding.

+## Introduction

 Why distributed systems?
-Distributing machine learning systems allows developers to handle extremely large datasets across multiple clusters, take advantage of automation tools, and benefit from hardware accelerations.
+Distributing machine learning systems allows developers to handle huge datasets across multiple clusters, take advantage of automation tools, and benefit from hardware accelerations.
 This repo includes code and references to implement a scalable and reliable machine learning system.

-We will automate machine learning tasks with Kubernetes, Argo Workflows, Kubeflow, and TensorFlow.

-Our goal is to construct machine learning pipelines with data ingestion, distributed training, model serving, managing, and monitoring these workloads.
+I'm automating machine learning tasks with Kubernetes, Argo Workflows, Kubeflow, and TensorFlow.
+My goal is to construct machine learning pipelines with data ingestion, distributed training, model serving, managing, and monitoring these workloads.
+I'm building an image classification end-to-end machine learning system.

 ## Setup

-I'm using a mac and brew to install the tools.
-We are going to install Tensorflow, Docker, kubectl, and k3d which is a lightweight wrapper for k3s which is lightweight Kubernetes.
+I'm using a Mac and Homebrew to install the tools.
+We will install Tensorflow, Docker, kubectl, and k3d, a lightweight wrapper for k3s, which is lightweight Kubernetes.

 [1] We will be using [TensorFlow](https://www.tensorflow.org) for data processing, model building and evaluation
 ```bash